ON THE BACK OF THOUGHT

 I’m not of any denomination.

-Breathing with a deeper resonance can significantly benefit our overall health and well-being.
+Breathing with a deeper resonance can benefit our overall health and well-being.
 It helps to increase cognitive clarity by supplying more oxygen to the brain, nourishing our cells, and regulating blood pressure.
-Moreover, increasing our air intake helps to aerate the blood further, leading to faster and more efficient healing throughout the body.
-As a result, we can achieve a more balanced and calmer physiological combination, positively affecting our mood, productivity, and overall quality of life.
+Increasing our air intake helps to aerate the blood further, leading to faster and more efficient healing throughout the body.
+As a result, we can achieve a more balanced and calmer physiological combination, affecting our mood, productivity, and overall quality of life.
 A slower, deliberated inhalation and exhalation allows us to become grounded and present, strengthens our constitution and makes us less distracted by stressful thoughts and subsequent worries.

 Similarly, the human body continuously produces and exchanges various chemicals with its environment, functioning as a dynamic system where both natural and human activities generate many chemicals.
 This molecular exchange between our bodies and the environment underscores the remarkable interdependence of all living entities with their habitats.